 3. Using AI Interviews within research

-Research Hub includes AI Interview capabilities.
-Use them when your existing data identifies a pattern but you need to understand the “why” behind it.
+Research Hub and AI Interviews work together.
+Use AI Interviews when your existing data identifies a pattern but you need to understand the “why” behind it.
 When to add AI Interviews to a project- Your research identifies a pattern but needs deeper qualitative context

 - You have a hypothesis that needs validation from a larger sample

-- A specific segment is underrepresented in your current data
+- A specific segment is underrepresented in your current VoC data

 - You want to test a new research question before committing to a full project